KartikJS/Real-Estate/! README.md

+# NOTE THIS IS THE IMPROVED VERISON OF ORIGINAL SUBMISSION

 # Used Features

-useEffect for fetching data dynamically from bayut api( Bayut is popular real estate website from UAE) Didnt used Global State Management like Redux/Context API as there werent many components that needed to be updated.
+Axios for fetching data dynamically from bayut api( Bayut is popular real estate website from UAE) Didnt used Global State Management like Redux/Context API as there werent many components that needed to be updated.
 Here is link to the API I used : https://rapidapi.com/apidojo/api/bayut